ICT in het Onderwijs

 • Click on the collection that contains the desired item.
 You will be navigated to the Items tab of the collection.

-In the overview you will find an Item id for each item, when the item was last edited, what type of item it is, the score you can obtain for this item and the status.
-Use the buttons in the top navigation bar to:
+In the overview you will find an Item ID for each item, what type of item it is, the score you can obtain for this item and the status.
+Via the three-dot icon on the right side of the bar, you can add or remove columns, for example 'last modified' or 'version'.

 If you want to use an item in a test, you have to set the status to Live.